tighten/jigsaw/readme.md

 The Jigsaw `serve` command is a wrapper for the build in php server.
 It will use serve your local environment on port 8000 by default.

-There are 2 options you can pass to the `serve` command, environment and port.
+The `serve` command takes an optional argument environment, and an option port.

 For example, if you want to serve your production environment on port 8080:

-`$ jigsaw serve production 8080`
+`$ jigsaw serve production port=8080`